xXleowXx/gitlab-charts/doc/installation/deployment.md

 Before running `helm install`, you need to make some decisions about how you will run GitLab.
 Options can be specified using Helm's `--set option.name=value` command line option.
-A complete list of command line options can be found [here](command-line-options.md).
 This guide will cover required values and common options.
+For a complete list of options, read [Installation command line options](command-line-options.md).

 ## Selecting configuration options